Nick Maton Player Props: Tigers vs. Orioles

 Nick Maton At The Plate

-- Maton is batting .151 with two doubles, three home runs and eight walks.
+- Maton is hitting .140 with two doubles, three home runs and eight walks.

-- He has homered in 18.8% of his games this season, and 4.9% of his chances at the plate.
+- He has hit a home run in three games this season (17.6%), leaving the park in 4.6% of his trips to the plate.

-- In five games this year (31.3%), Maton has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (29.4%), Maton has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in six of 16 games so far this season.
+- He has scored in six games this year (35.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.